Reopening of School Arrangements Letter Friday 22nd May 2020

-Overthe next few weeks St Anne's provision for critical workers and vulnerable children will be at St Joseph's Catholic Primary School, Queens Road Keighley BD21 1AR.
-We can still be contacted on the school phone number, the office email firstname.lastname@example.org or the messaging system on the school app.
-All phone calls will be diverted to St Joseph's school.
+St Anne's is open for children of critical workers and vulnerable children.
+We can also be contacted on the school phone number (01535 210600) , the office email email@example.com or the messaging system on the school app.

 Google classroom is being updated for Years 1 - 6 very regularly during term time and F1 and F2 are updating their homelearning page on the school website.